pauldeen79/CrossCutting/README.md

 * Optional support for reflection to get property values or invoke methods
 * Type-safe properties, without reflection: Array.Length, String.Length, ICollection.Count, and Year/Month/Day/Hour/Minute/Second/Date for DateTime
 * Support for context using delegates, in order to allow lazy evaluation
-* Support for adding custom functions, using dependency injection
+* Support for adding custom functions and generic functions, using dependency injection
 * Support for adding custom expression components, using dependency injection
-* Support for adding custom dot methods and properties, using dependency injection
+* Support for adding custom instance methods, constructors and properties, using dependency injection

 Design decisions:
 * Extendable through Dependency Injection